 Step 4: Containerize

 Once you get rid of extraneous accounts, it's time to find the best place to "store" your money.
 The goal for your long-term savings is to make it grow.
 Your work retirement plan and a discount brokerage account (where you can set up an IRA) are the perfect vessels for these important investments.
 Your short-term savings -- what you plan to spend within about five years on a new roof, new car, or even a major vacation -- should be placed in CDs or short-term bonds.
 Your peace-of-mind money -- for medical emergencies, car-repair emergencies, pink-slip emergencies -- should be easily accessible.
 But not too easily accessible.
 Consider a money market account with check-writing privileges.
+Or read about your other short-term savings options in our savings center.

 Step 5: Equalize